-To remove malware, open the search bar on your computer and then type Security into the search box and click Open.
+To remove malware, open the search bar on your computer, type Security into the search box, and click Open.
 Next, select Virus & Threat Protection and then click Quick Scan.

-Here is a step-by-step guide on how to scan for malware on your Mac.
+Here is a step-by-step guide on scanning for malware on your Mac.

-If all else fails, back up your most important files and start fresh with a complete format of your HDD or SSD and reinstall your operating system from scratch.
+If all else fails, back up your most important files, start fresh with a complete format of your HDD or SSD, and reinstall your operating system from scratch.

 Problems with your hard drive

 The hard drive is the temporal lobe of your computer/laptop.
-It is the spinning disk that stores your data in binary code using magnetism.
-If it is not in top condition, your computer is most likely going to slow down.
+The spinning disk stores your data in binary code using magnetism.
+If it is not in top condition, your computer will most likely slow down.

 Sometimes it might be the hard drive is nearing the end of its lifespan, or maybe there is no space left, or perhaps it is just outdated and needs to be updated.

-Either way, any of these problems can be the reason your processor is getting slowed down.
+Either way, any of these problems can be why your processor is slowed down.

 The first step is to run a hard drive check.
 Check how much space is remaining in the hard drive.
-If the storage is not the issue, then proceed to check for any other hard disk issues.
+Check for other hard disk issues if the storage is not the issue.

 Go to Computer, right-click on the drive, select Properties, then Tools / Check Now.
 You can then select “Scan for and attempt recovery of bad sectors”.

-This will prevent your computer from accessing the “bad” areas on the hard drive.
-Wait patiently for the computer to finish scanning.
+This will prevent it from accessing the “bad” areas on the hard drive.
+Wait patiently for it to finish scanning.

-To extend the lifespan of your hard disk, avoid any form of impact on the hard drive.
+To extend your hard disk’s lifespan, avoid any impact on the hard drive.
 Consider upgrading from a hard disk drive to an SSD as well.

 Too many temporary files taking up storage